 I remember that (at) one point Gayle King said, “Don’t you just miss being around other people?”

-Rather than potentially confuse your reader, pay attention to grammatical function.
-That as a function word can be absolutely essential to satisfy the requirements for syntax and/or semantics.
-Therefore, determining when that is obligatory or when it is optional (in which case it is called a zero relative pronoun) should be driven by the author’s desire to be concise and construct semantically sound material.
+To avoid potentially confusing your reader, pay attention to grammatical function.
+That as a function word can be absolutely essential for both error-free syntax and sound semantics.
+Hopefully, determining when that is obligatory and when it is optional (in which case it is called a zero relative pronoun) is driven by your desire to construct material this is not only semantically sound but also concise.